MatKanda/PPDS/README.md

 # PPDS
-This repository is used for assignments for the school subject PPDS in the school year 2021/2022.
-Weekly assignments will be separated into the single branches named by week of the course.
+#Thread assignment
+This branch is used for first week assignments where I am working with threads.

 **License: MIT\
 Author: Matúš Kanda\